Top 5 Tips for Self-Managing Rental Property

 Many investors found it easier to manage their properties if their tenants did not know they were the owners too.

 Some investors swear by setting up LLCs under different names, so their tenants never find out their “property managers” actually own the properties.
-Some tenants may start paying rent late, asking for extensions, or making excuses when they realize you, the owner, have the ultimate authority to make decisions.
+Some tenants may start paying rent late, asking for extensions, or making excuses when they realize you, the owner, has the ultimate authority to make decisions.

 If they think you are only the property manager, you can always tell tenants that you cannot make exceptions for them because the “owner” does not permit it.